Author: Randeep Singh / go to all articles on Yoga Concepts

 9. Depletion of Prana?

-Negative emotions like fear, worry, conflicts; physical ailments or stress of any kind; nutritional deficiencies, addictions; and extreme environmental conditions, all contribute to the depletion of Prana in the body in various degrees.
+Negative emotions like fear, worry, conflicts; physical ailments or stress of any kind; nutritional deficiencies (vitamins and other plant nutrients), addictions; and extreme environmental conditions, all contribute to the depletion of Prana in the body in various degrees.

 Read other Informative Articles….